 Few colleges in Ontario offer an Instrumentation and Control Engineering Technology program and the workforce with these skills is shrinking due to retirements.
 As a result demand for these skills is high and continues to grow stronger every year.

 Flexibility: The program accommodates high school graduates, mature students making a career change and post-graduate students wishing to acquire practical skills.
-Students enrolled in the two-year technician program may, upon graduation, transfer directly into the more rigorous and theoretical third year and earn a technology diploma.
+Upon graduation, students enrolled in the two-year technician program may transfer directly into the more rigorous and theoretical third year and earn a technology diploma.

 Technologists will often work with equipment in a complete system, ensuring that the individual devices work as a unit.
 Technologists have a greater theoretical understanding of control systems, communications, programming and technical project planning, allowing them to become involved in engineering design, as well as device and system specification.